Active

 classroom environment for learning?
 What effect do the popular

-punishment-based classroom management programs have on the
+punishment-based classroom management programs have on the learning

-facilitate learning in all students?
+learning in all students?

 We

 cannot wait for neuroscientists to tell us the answers.
-We
+We must

-must join with them to create teams using the latest technologies
+join with them to create teams using the latest technologies

-to improve the lives of students through active, practical
+to improve the lives of students through active, practical research

-research that can be applied back to our classrooms.
+that can be applied back to our classrooms.